 Code Integration Sample #2

-The second code sample builds on the first, adding protection of the Secure Enrollment Profile (SEP) that is used to interact with Machina.
+The second code sample builds on the first, adding control of the Secure Enrollment Profile (SEP) that is used to interact with Machina.
 The SEP contains data pointing to the enrollment server to use, as well as data to identify the client making platform requests.
-While the first code sample uses a plaintext SEP to configure the SDK, the second sample protects the SEP configuration data using an encryption key derived from the Tomcat process environment.
+While the first code sample uses a plaintext SEP to configure the SDK, the second sample secures the SEP configuration data using an encryption key derived from the Tomcat process environment.

 The environment data can be any information that is available to the Java process.
 This might include (but is not limited to):